vkaracic/FlashcardsXBlock/README.md

 # FlashcardsXBlock
 An Open edX platform XBlock to create and display flashcards.

-The flashcards are added as comma-separated values between the <flashcards> tags in the form:
+The flashcards are added as comma-separated values between the &lt;flashcards&gt; tags in the form:

 question1,answer1

 question2,answer2

 Output looks like this:

 ![Flashcard](flashcardsxblock.png)

 # TODO